telekom-mms/sectpmctl/README.md

 Secure Boot database, then clear the TPM and finally repeat all steps from the installation.
 It is possible to do it more fine grained which will be documented in a later release.

-You can then omit the '--setrecoverykey' option in the 'mmstpm2 install' command to keep your current recovery key.
+You can then omit the '--setrecoverykey' option in the 'sectpmctl tpm install' command to keep your current recovery key.

 ## Disclaimer